singnet/dev-portal/docs/contribute/configuration.md

 </code></pre></div></div>

 <div class="callout callout--warning">
-<p><strong>Build site with environment variable!</strong> When you run <code>jekyll serve</code>, your Google Analytics tracking code shouldn’t render at all in any pages.</p><p>The reason for this is if you visit your Google Analytics account, you’ll see a bunch of visits from <code>localhost:4000</code> or <code>127.0.0.1:4000</code> depending on the type of operating system you’re developing your Jekyll project.</p>
+<p><strong>Build site with environment variable!</strong> When you run <code>jekyll serve</code>, your Google Analytics tracking code shouldn’t render at all in any pages.</p><p>The reason for this is if you visit your Google Analytics account, you’ll see a bunch of visits from <code>localhost:4000</code> or <code>127.0.0.1:4000</code> depending on the type of operating system you’re developing your Jekyll project on.</p>
 <p>This can potentially muddy up your analytics, so to mitigate this problem, we’ll set Jekyll to only render Google Analytics when its environment is set to production.</p>
 <p>So then, how do you get the analytics to only show up on a production environment?
 When building your Jekyll project with jekyll build, you’ll want to prefix it with <code>JEKYLL_ENV=production</code> so the complete command looks like this one: <code>JEKYLL_ENV=production jekyll build</code></p>
 </div>